Bob Devaney Sports Center: Volleyball

 When construction began on West Haymarket Arena to host basketball, athletic director Tom Osborne led an effort to move volleyball from the NU Coliseum to the vacated Devaney Center, which had previously hosted select games, as well as the entire 1991 season while the Coliseum was being renovated.
 Head coach John Cook resisted the relocation proposal, relenting when the university committed to a $27-million redevelopment of the facility.
 Thousands of seats were removed from the main arena, lowering capacity to around 8,000 with luxury suites for boosters and courtside seating for students, and the outdated venue received extensive modernization.
 The playing surface was dedicated in honor of Terry Pettit in 2013 and the main arena was named for Cook after his retirement in 2025, with a statue to be erected on the north side of the complex.

 The arena's listed capacity is 8,309, including standing-room-only areas, though proposed future expansions will raise capacity to nearly 10,000 by 2026.
 Nebraska has led the country in attendance by a wide margin each year since the move and extended its record 337-match sellout streak.
 (Note: Sellout streaks and home attendance figures do not include the 2021 spring season in which many schools, including Nebraska, did not host fans due to the COVID-19 pandemic.)
 The program has consistently turned a profit since moving to the Devaney Center, a rarity in women's sports, peaking at a record $1.3 million in 2023.
+According to Lincoln's daily newspaper, the Lincoln Journal Star, in the 2022 fiscal year, NU women's volleyball was the only women's sports team in basketball's generally recognized power conferences (the current Power Four football conferences, the pre-2024 Pac-12 Conference, and the Big East Conference) that turned a profit.